Textbook/Part 3/Chapter 8

 Vertebral artery stenosis/occlusion

 Management approach: Asymptomatic vertebral artery stenosis is managed medically.
-Symptomatic stenosis refractory to medical therapy may be considered for endovascular or open repair, though the benefit of routine stenting for stroke prevention remains unproven in randomized trials.
+Symptomatic stenosis refractory to medical therapy may be considered for endovascular or open repair, though the benefit of routine stenting for stroke prevention remains unproven in randomized trials (Markus 2015)📄.
+For patients with symptomatic intracranial stenosis, the addition of stenting to medical therapy has not been shown to significantly reduce the risk of stroke or death compared to medical therapy alone (Gao 2022).
+Current clinical guidelines continue to recommend medical management as the primary approach for these patients (Miyamoto 2021).

 Subclavian artery stenosis/occlusion